noccela/ncc-cloud-integration-js/README.md

 /*
     "tags": {
         "123": { // Indexed by serial number.
-            "isOnline": true, // Just indicates that the tag is alive.
             ... check the rest of the properties from PDF }
     },